 Falling, Unwinding, Cascading

 Kinetic sculptor Arthur Ganson is a former artist in residence at MIT and the inventor of the foam construction toy Toobers and Zots.
-See a video of the 2008 chain reaction here.
+He led the Friday After Thanksgiving Chain Reaction at the MIT Museum in 2008.